 Other Borrowings.
 The Authority has entered into an agreement with the Federal Home Loan Bank of Topeka ("FHLB") for collateralized borrowings in an aggregate amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets (the "FHLB Agreement").
 Amounts drawn under the FHLB Agreement bear interest at the same rates charged by the FHLB to its member banks and are collateralized by certain Mortgage Loans and investments.
 The Authority has also entered into an agreement with Wells Fargo Bank National Association for an unsecured line of credit in an amount not to exceed \$250 million (the "Wells Fargo Agreement").
 Amounts drawn under the Wells Fargo Agreement bear interest at a variable rate based upon the sum of the Daily Simple Secured Overnight Financing Rate ("SOFR") plus an applicable spread.
 The Wells Fargo Agreement terminates March 28, 2024.
 The Authority has also entered into an unsecured line of credit in an amount not to exceed \$75 million with FirstBank (the "FirstBank Agreement").
 Amounts drawn under the FirstBank Agreement bear interest at a variable rate based upon the sum of SOFR plus an applicable spread.
 The FirstBank Agreement terminates on April 30, 2024.
+The Authority intends to negotiate extensions to each of the Wells Fargo Agreement and FirstBank Agreement before their respective termination dates.

 Amounts drawn under each of these agreements are used to support the Authority's various lending programs by purchasing loans pending the permanent financing of such loans and, with respect to amounts drawn under the FHLB Agreement, for activities related to the Authority's volume cap preservation program.
-As of July 1, 2023, borrowings in the aggregate principal amount of \$299,503,155 were outstanding under these agreements, with \$139,003,155 outstanding under the FHLB Agreement, \$120,500,000 outstanding under the Wells Fargo Agreement and \$40,000,000 outstanding under the FirstBank Agreement.
+As of January 31, 2024, borrowings in the aggregate principal amount of \$179,550,000 were outstanding under these agreements, with \$61,550,000 outstanding under the FHLB Agreement, \$103,000,000 outstanding under the Wells Fargo Agreement and \$15,000,000 outstanding under the FirstBank Agreement.
 See footnote (5) to the audited 2022 financial statements of the Authority attached as Appendix G hereto.

-The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of July 1, 2023 in the aggregate principal amount of \$547,783), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
+The Authority has also borrowed amounts evidenced by Rural Business Cooperative Service Notes (outstanding as of February 1, 2024 in the aggregate principal amount of \$513,847), which have been used to finance project or working capital loans or participations therein for small businesses in rural areas.
 The Authority has pledged its full faith and credit to the payment of such notes.